soryu-rmv/race4battler/en.md

 ```<Killer_Resist>```

 to disable all special damage dealt.<br>
-Then, no weapon/skill efficiency effects from opponents are applied.
+Then, no weapon/skill efficiency effects from opponents are applied.<br>

 ### 2.3.
 Examples